 Naturally, the euro area is the main focus of the statistics collected, developed and prepared by the ECB.
 We also share key data.

-You can obtain a wide range of statistics from either the Euro area statistics website – which presents statistics visually, interactively and in formats that are easy to embed in digital media – or our comprehensive Statistical Data Warehouse.
+You can obtain a wide range of statistics from either the Euro area statistics website – which presents statistics visually, interactively and in formats that are easy to embed in digital media – or our comprehensive ECB Data Portal.

 - ECB/Eurosystem policy and exchange rates